barryclark/jekyll-now/_posts/2018-05-09-Stop-_-Frisk.md

 Each dot represents a racial group in a given neighborhood.
 If the dot is  below the diagonal line, then that racial group is stopped at a greater rate than actually live in that neighborhood.
 The dots are sized by number of total number of incidents from 2010 to 2016.

 We can see that, for the black racial cohort, there are a few clusters.
-First, there is a cluster of neighborhoods that have less than 10% black residents, but black subjects make up more than 50% of reported stop and frisk incidents.
+First, there is a cluster of neighborhoods at the very bottom of the plot that have less than 10% black residents, but black residents make up more than 50% of reported stop and frisk incidents.
 Second, there are a number of neighborhoods with 25% to 50% black residents with 60% to 90% of stop and frisk incidents involving black people.

+On the other hand, there are a number of neighborhoods with a white population hovering around 75% where white residents are involved with 25-30% of all stop and frisk incidents within the neighborhood.

+Falling in between these two polar examples, stop and frisk rates with neighborhood tend to line up roughly with population proportion among Hispanic/Latinos.

 ![](https://raw.githubusercontent.com/GWarrenn/gwarrenn.github.io/drafts/images/stop_and_frisk/07_nbh_diff_black.png)

-This chart shows the same disproportionality as in the previous chart specifically among the black subjects, displaying the proportion of stop and frisk incidents minus the census proportions, with neighborhood names listed.
+This chart shows the same disproportionality as in the previous chart specifically among black residents stopped by DC police, displaying the proportion of stop and frisk incidents minus the census proportions, essentially showing the distance between the points and the horizontal line in the previous chart.

 The biggest disproportions are apparent in whiter, more affluent neighborhood clusters in Northwest DC, including Cleveland Park, Friendship Heights, Kalorama Heights, and Georgetown.

 The Relationship between Crime and Stop & Frisk
 --------------

 If you were to answer the question, "How would you go about reducing crime in the city?"
 How would you answer it?
-Myself, after wondering how in the hell I found myself in the position to be making such a decision, I might respond: send officers to areas with the highest amounts of crime, right?
+To many the answer might be: send more officers to areas with the highest amounts of crime in order to preempt criminal activity.

-I think that's how Lennie Briscoe might respond, at least.
+I think that's how no-nonsense detective Lennie Briscoe might respond, at least.

 ![](https://raw.githubusercontent.com/GWarrenn/gwarrenn.github.io/drafts/images/stop_and_frisk/08_crime_frisks.png)